1 dead, more than 30 injured in multi-vehicle Coquihalla Highway crash

 Published

-One person is dead and more than 30 others were injured after a crash involving several vehicles on the Coquihalla Highway east of Hope, B.C.Full Article
+One person is dead and more than 30 others were injured after a crash involving several vehicles on the Coquihalla Highway outside Hope, B.C.Full Article

 Published

-One person is dead and more than 30 others were injured after a crash involving several vehicles on the Coquihalla Highway east of Hope, B.C.Full Article
+One person is dead and more than 30 others were injured after a crash involving several vehicles on the Coquihalla Highway outside Hope, B.C.Full Article

 New crash test video shows just how dangerous speed can be while driving.
 The Insurance Institute For Highway Safety and AAA..